h2oai/h2o-2/h2o-docs/source/tutorial/gbm.rst

 #.
 Once data are parsed, a horizontal menu displays at the top
    of the screen reading "Build model using ... ".
-Select GBM here, or go to the drop down menu Model and select GBM.
+Select **Distributed GBM** here, or go to the drop down menu Model and select **Gradient Boosting Machine**.

 #.
-In the "source" field, enter the .hex key for the Arrhythmia data set.
+In the "source" field, enter the .hex key for the Arrhythmia data set, if it is not already entered.

 #.
-In the "response" list, select the response variable.
-In this example, it is variable 1.
+From the drop-down "response" list, select `C1`.

 #.
-In the "Ignored Columns" section, select the subset of variables to
-   omit from the model.
-In this example, the only column to omit is the index column, 0.

-#.
 Select Gradient Boosted Classification by checking the "classification" checkbox or Gradient Boosted Regression by unchecking the "classification" checkbox.
 GBM is set to classification by default.
-For this example, the desired output is classification.
+For this example, check the **classification** checkbox.

 #.
-In the "validation" field, enter the .hex key associated with a holdout (testing)
-   data set to apply results to a new data set after the model is generated.

-#.
 In the "ntrees" field, enter the number of trees to generate.
-For this example, enter  20.
+For this example, enter `20`.

 #.
 In the "max depth" field, specify the maximum number of edges between the top
    node and the furthest node as a stopping criteria.
-For this example, set the depth of interaction to 5.
+For this example, enter `5`.

 #.
 In the "min rows" field, specify the minimum number of observations (rows)
    to include in any terminal node as a stopping criteria.
-For this example, use 25.
+For this example, use `25`.

 #.
 In the "nbins" field, specify the number of bins to use for splitting data.
+For this example, use the default value of 20.
    Split points are evaluated at the boundaries of each of these bins.
 As the value for Nbins increases, the more closely the algorithm approximates evaluating each individual observation as a split point.
 The trade off for this refinement is an increase in computational time.

 #.
 In the "learn rate" field, specify a value to slow the convergence of the
    algorithm to a solution and help prevent overfitting.
 This parameter is also referred to as shrinkage.
-In this example, enter .3.
+For this example, enter `.3`.

+#.
+To generate the model, click the **Submit** button.

 .. image:: GBMrequest.png
    :width: 70%